 *The brokerage through which you purchase individual stocks may have a minimum account requirement.

 ETFs and mutual funds either seek to track or try to outperform the performance of an index, such as the S&P 500® Index.
 They provide access to many companies or investments in one single trade, removing single stock risk, or the risk inherent in being exposed to just one company.

 This diversification across many securities can dilute the potential negative impact of poor performance that any one security may have, thus lowering the risk that an individual stock could hurt the portfolio’s overall performance.

 Both ETFs and mutual funds have an expense ratio, which includes management fees and the fund’s total annual operating expenses.
-Historically, index ETFs have had a lower average expense ratio — 0.46%,1 while index mutual funds have had a higher average expense ratio — 0.64%.1 Individual stocks do not have an expense ratio.
+Historically, index ETFs have had a lower gross average expense ratio — 0.57,1 while index mutual funds have had a higher gross average expense ratio — 0.84.1

 Because ETFs and individual stocks are bought and sold on an exchange, they are both subject to a transaction fee (or commission).
 Mutual fund transactions do not incur commissions, but may incur other sales charges.